 - An electric delivery vehicle fleet

 Forbes has declared BrewDog to officially be the first carbon-negative beer business and with carbon negative breweries in the UK, Australia and the USA, BrewDog are able to encourage other breweries and businesses to follow suit.
-It’s worth reading their full plan and supporting their initiatives.

 As Mike Berners-Lee puts it, “They are raising the bar for the business world.
 Both in their strong carbon cutting action and their straight talking.
 And this is just the start.”